 Installation: oil paintings on canvas and cosmetic packages (dimensions variable), acryl mirror, design furniture, room spray, coffe table books, ipod with playlist

 Hans Ashley Scheirl, Andreas Spiegl, Mano Krach, Roberta Lima, Mihaela Tatar, Felicitas Thun-Hohenstein, Ruth Lackner, Sofia Ntontis, Stefan Kundrat, Arnold Löschnauer, Herbert Derler and the Academy of Fine Arts Vienna

-The way I installed the paintings mirrors a decomposed kaleidoscope.
-The interior of it has been disassembled, so that now the paintings are reclining on the three mirror shelves.
+The installation of the paintings mirrored a disassembled kaleidoscope: the paintings are reclining on three reflexive shelves.
 The illusion a kaleidoscope entails, of having endless possibilities of images based actually on the same objects rotating themselves, can be transcribed onto the whole selfie culture: it is the same object repeating itself endlessly under the illusion of it being something new with each ‘upload’.

 The identity search also prevalent in the work, could then be answered with the assumption that it is found not in the painterly representation, nor in the photographic-mirrored representation, not even in myself as such, but in the translation from one medium to another.
 It is in this process of translation that the question of performativity occurs.